 When I was a child, the teapot took pride of place on the dining table.
 My father is a confirmed tea addict and he still likes his tea loose-leafed, served at the right temperature in a pot and strained into a decent china cup.
-Using a tea-bag is ‘slumming it’!
+Using a tea-bag is ‘slumming it’ so these loose leaf teas from Adagio Teas are right up his street.

 He inherited his love of a good brew from my grandmother, Jessie, who used to joke that it was actually tea, not blood, running through her veins and who, when she was a girl in late 1920’s worked for Typhoo.